This article on Home Living Handbook might contain affiliate links. If you make a purchase through a link on the site, we may earn a commission.

 We haven't met someone who didn't love their air fryer.
 They're easy-to-use, convenient kitchen appliances that are, more than likely, here to stay.
 One of the biggest reasons we love our air fryer is that it's really easy to keep clean, especially compared to oven sheets, deep fryers, and baking dishes.
 Even toaster ovens are kind of a pain to keep clean.
-Follow these tips, and you'll keep your air fryer performing well and do a better job at preventing food residue buildup.

-How to Clean Your Air Fryer — In 5 Steps
+How to Clean Your Air Fryer

 - Unplug it, and let it cool down.
 It should go without saying, but try to clean your air fryer immediately after cooking a meal.
 If you have charred food, you'll have charred hands.
 Let it cool to a point where you can handle it without risking burns.
 And, always unplug the appliance from the power outlet before you do any sort of cleaning to the interior of the appliance.

 - Reassemble and dry completely.
-Once everything is clean and dry, reassemble the air fryer.
+Once everything is clean and dry, reassemble the clean air fryer.
 Leave the door open for a few hours to allow for complete air circulation and prevent moisture buildup.

 FAQs